pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

     Note: _dns-update._tcp and _dns-update._tls-tcp have not yet been registered with IANA.
 However, this should not stop an Update proxy from attempting to connect to an authoritative DNS server via TLS/TCP or plain TCP.
 In fact, an SRV query for the TLS variant is encouraged and if no answers are returned but answers are returned for the _udp version, attempting to connect to the same target and the reserved port (853) for DNS over TLS as defined in Section 3.1 of {{!RFC7858}} is encouraged for privacy reasons.

+2. The Update proxy can make a similar query for the same service in the domain if a subdomain specific answer isn't returned: _dns-update._udp.&lt;domain&gt;.

-2. If no SRV records are returned, the Update proxy SHOULD consult local configuration policy to see if an DNS Update server has been configured.
+3. If no SRV records are returned, the Update proxy SHOULD consult local configuration policy to see if an DNS Update server has been configured.

-3. If no local configuration exists for a DNS Update server, the Update proxy can query the NS records for the subdomain and try sending updates to the name server configured for the subdomain.
+4. If no local configuration exists for a DNS Update server, the Update proxy can query the NS records for the subdomain and try sending updates to the name server configured for the subdomain or for the domain.
 Again, using TLS/TCP is encouraged if available.

-4. If DNS Updates are not accepted by the server(s) represented by the NS records, the the Update proxy can assume that DNS Updates are not available for the subdomain and it has no reason to listen for mDNS announcements on the IP subnet.
+5. If DNS Updates are not accepted by the server(s) represented by the NS records, the the Update proxy can assume that DNS Updates are not available for the subdomain and it has no reason to listen for mDNS announcements on the IP subnet.

 ## DNS update sections